 What we want to achieve in the recruitment process

 Quite simply, we want to appoint the best person for the job, in a manner that is fair to all applicants.
-Our application process aims to ensure we have sufficient information to make timely, fair and equitable decisions that are based solely on merit.
-As such we aim to give you the opportunity to provide up to date information about your abilities and experience, as they relate to the post you are applying for.
-In this pack you will find a job description and person specification.
-These are key documents which give you information about the job, the skills and other attributes that we believe are necessary to make a success of this role.
+Our application process aims to ensure we have sufficient information to make timely, fair, and equitable decisions that are based solely on merit.
+As such we aim to give you the opportunity to provide up-to-date information about your abilities and experience, as they relate to the post you are applying for.
+In this pack, you will find a job description and person specification.
+These are key documents that give you information about the job, the skills and other attributes that we believe are necessary to make a success of this role.
 We advise that you consider them carefully before you decide whether to apply.

-This describes the skills, abilities and experiences that we think are needed to do this job successfully.
+Person Specification: This describes the skills, abilities, and experiences that we think are needed to do this job successfully.
 You should think about this carefully when writing the supporting statement part of your application form.
 We use the person specification as a benchmark against which we assess all candidates.
-You should therefore make sure that your supporting statement demonstrates how your previous experience, skills, qualifications and abilities match all those on the person specification.
-What you write in your statement will be used to decide whether you should be put on a shortlist of candidates for interview.
+You should, therefore, make sure that your supporting statement demonstrates how your previous experience, skills, qualifications, and abilities match all those on the person’s specification.
+What you write in your statement will be used to decide whether you should be put on a shortlist of candidates for an interview.
 Please note that if there are a large number of applicants who meet the essential criteria for the job then the desirable criteria may be used to shortlist.

-Remember, the application form is the only information we have about you, and it is your opportunity to demonstrate that you are able to meet the requirements of the job.
-You should carefully describe the kind of work you have done, and relevant experience that you have had.
-Do this in terms of your actual roles and responsibilities (for example in a project, work area or team) and give examples where possible.
+Completing the Application Form: Remember, the application form is the only information we have about you, and it is your opportunity to demonstrate that you are able to meet the requirements of the job.
+You should carefully describe the kind of work you have done, and the relevant experience that you have had.
+Do this in terms of your actual roles and responsibilities (for example in a project, work area, or team) and give examples where possible.
 We want to know about your individual achievements, not those of your organisation!
 Any experience gained outside of paid employment may be equally relevant, so give considerable thought to this area.
-Describe any relevant skills, experience and knowledge which you use or which have helped you develop.
-You may find it helpful to list ach of the person specification criteria as a separate heading and explain how you meet that criterion.
+Describe any relevant skills, experience, and knowledge that you use or which have helped you develop.
+You may find it helpful to list each of the person specification criteria as a separate heading and explain how you meet that criterion.
 When outlining your skills and abilities, try to give examples of your successes and achievements.
 Simply saying ‘I have an understanding of….’ is not enough.

 Ensure that you list all your previous employment including any gaps and use a separate sheet if necessary.
 It is important that you provide this information for child protection purposes.